Rose B. Simpson: Maria (2014)

 In 2014, Simpson created Maria, a modified and customized 1985 Chevrolet El Camino.
 In many ways, the automobile sculpture is rooted in place.
 First, it is inspired by her time living in Española, New Mexico, which is considered to be the lowrider capitol of the world.
 Through its title, Maria also tells a story of the potter Maria Martinez (San Ildefonso Pueblo), who is known for creating the “black-on-black style” which Simpson incorporated on the car's exterior by using matte black paint as the base and glossy black paint for the traditional decorative designs.
 Finally, her choice of a car as the medium is a reflection of the time she spent studying automotive technology at Northern New Mexico College.

+Dream House (2022)

+In October of 2022, Simpson created Dream House, and it was displayed in the Fabric Workshop and Museum through 2022 to May 2023.
+In this installation Simpson wanted to depict imagery, and invoke a feeling, of home.
+The installation was divided into fives spaces, each one expressing an experience of home (Santa Clara Pueblo) for Simpson.
+It invited those visiting into a more interactive environment, allowing them to perceive Simpson's personal growth, as well as question their own.
+Each room displayed a different area of growth, containing either video, ceramics, windows, fabric art and much more.
+The last room in the installation was an open space where visitors could sit and reflect on what they saw.

 Counterculture (2023)

 In 2023, Simpson created a site-specific sculpture installation to be shown at the Field Farm in Williamstown, Massachusetts.
 The sculpture consists of 12 concrete-cast human-like figures that each stand 10 feet tall.
 The hollow-eyed figures are adorned with ceramic and found objects.
 Counterculture is a site-specific sculpture because the Field Farm is located on the ancestral homeland of the indigenous Mohican people, who were forcibly displaced by settler colonialism.
 Simpson created this series of beings to represent ancestors who act as witnesses to the landscape and its history.
 They also stand as a way of remembering the indigenous people who once inhabited the land.